 Interviewing your Potential Housemates

 You're in charge of making sure you're comfortable during the interview process.
 Talk by phone first, as usual, then meet outside your home, masked with social distance, for a more in depth conversation.
-We've added new questions to our suggested questions list so you can be sure you're on the same page as a potential housemate around COVID precautions
+We've added new questions to our suggested questions list so you can be sure you're on the same page as a potential housemate around COVID precautions.
+Before trial matches and move-in, you'll agree on how to stay safer in the home

 Living Together Agreements